65% fall in incidents of terrorism, LWE, insurgency in Northeast: Amit Shah

 The government has also worked towards making the best anti-terrorism force in the world by setting up the "Police Technology Mission" for modernisation of the police force, he said.

+He said Prime Minister Modi has laid stress on ending pendency of cases in courts.

-"There has been a 65 per cent fall in terror, Left Wing Extremism and insurgency incidents in the Northeast, thanks to the efforts and achievements of police personnel," Shah said.
+"There has been a 65 per cent fall in terror, Left Wing Extremism and insurgency incidents in the Northeast from their peak levels in the last decade due to the efforts and achievements of brave police personnel," Shah said.

-He said be it fighting terrorists, preventing crime, maintaining law and order in front of huge crowds or protecting people by acting as a shield during disasters, police personnel have proved themselves in all situations.
+He said whether it is to combat terrorists, stop crime, maintain law and order while facing a crowd, protect citizens during disasters and accidents or be on the front line during difficult times such as the COVID-19 pandemic, police personnel have proved themselves in every situation.

+Shah said internal as well as border security of any country is not possible without a vigilant police system.

 "No matter how big the disaster is, when NDRF personnel reach there, people get confidence that now there is no problem as the NDRF has arrived," he said.